GONZALES-Lenny-2124024a/R401-CC2-Users-Products/README.md

 - Users scope
 - Products scope

-Contact me to get theses tokens : lenny.gonzales@etu.univ-amu.fr
+Contact me to get these tokens : lenny.gonzales@etu.univ-amu.fr

 # 2. API endpoints
 All the endpoints return a Response